jvirtanen/fields/README.md

 contains zero or more fields.
 Records are separated by record separators and fields by field delimiters.

-Data read from the source must be in ASCII-compatible encoding, such as UTF-8.
+Data read from the source must be in ASCII.
 The record separator may be either a carriage return (CR, Mac OS), a line feed (LF, Unix) or a CRLF (Windows).
 The field delimiter can be set to any character except CR or LF.

 Field delimiters and record separators can be embedded into quoted fields.
 A quoted field starts and ends with the quote character, and quote characters